-Absinthe has long been the drink of choice for artists, poets, writers and painters so it’s being awarded a day is fitting.
+Absinthe has long been the drink of choice for artists, poets, writers and painters so its being awarded a day is fitting.

 Yet the Green Fairy was banned in many countries after a moral panic caused the belief that it was absinthe, rather than alcoholism or syphilis, that was sending both Bohemians and ordinary working folk mad.
-It is precisely this ban that makes today Absinthe Day, for it was on this day in 1997, that absinthe went back on legal sale in the USA since its 1912 ban.
+It is precisely this ban that makes today Absinthe Day, for it was on this day in 2007, that absinthe went back on legal sale in the USA since its 1912 ban.

 Celebrate Cornwall's national holiday with us today as we commemorate Piran, the patron saint of tin-miners (due to his alleged discovery of tin and smelting!)

-Piran was supposedly exiled from Ireland, and was thrown into the sea attached to a millstone.
-He survived though, and was washed up on Perranporth Beach, where he began to build a Christian oratory.
-Apparently his first disciples were a badger, a fox and a bear!
+Piran was supposedly exiled from Ireland and was thrown into the sea attached to a millstone.
+He survived though and was washed up on Perranporth Beach, where he began to build a Christian oratory.
+Apparently, his first disciples were a badger, a fox and a bear!

 Piran was fond of a drink or two - hence the phrase "drunk as a Perraner."
 Despite his penchant for alcohol, the saint supposedly lived to 206...encouraging news for all of us here at Difford's Guide.